-2.1.180 Building Orientation
+2.1.170 Building Orientation

-- A. Purpose.
+A. Purpose.
 The following standards are intended to orient buildings close to streets to promote human-scale development, slow traffic down, and encourage walking in neighborhoods.
-Placing residences and other buildings close to the street also encourages security and safety by having more "eyes-on-the-street". - B. Applicability.
-This section applies to: Single Family Dwellings including Manufactured Houses and two attached townhomes, attached townhomes that are subject to Site Design Review (3 or more attached units); Multi-Family Housing; Neighborhood Commercial buildings; and Public and Institutional buildings.
+Placing residences and other buildings close to the street also encourages security and safety by having more "eyes-on-the-street".

-- C. Building Orientation Standards.
+- B. Applicability.
+This section applies to: Single Family Dwellings including Manufactured Houses and two attached townhomes, attached townhomes that are subject to Site Design Review (3 or more attached units); Multi-Family Housing; Neighborhood Commercial buildings; and Public and Institutional buildings. - C. Building Orientation Standards.
 All developments listed in "B" above shall be oriented to a street.
 The building orientation standard is met when all the following criteria are met: - 1.
 Compliance with the setback standards in Section 2.1.120. - 2.
 All buildings shall have their primary entrance(s) oriented to the street.
 Multi-family and Neighborhood Commercial building entrances may include entrances to individual units, lobby entrances, or breezeway/courtyard entrances (i.e., to a cluster of units or commercial spaces).
 Alternatively, a multi-family building may have its entrance oriented to a side yard when a direct pedestrian walkway is provided between the building entrance and the street in accordance with the standards in Chapter 3.1 Access and Circulation.
 In this case, at least one entrance shall be provided not more than 30 feet from the closest sidewalk or street. - 3.
-Off-street parking, drives, or other vehicle areas shall not be placed between buildings and streets where building placement complies with this standard except for single family dwellings, manufactured dwellings, and attached townhouses. - D. The standard shall not apply to buildings that do not receive the public (e.g., buildings used solely for storage or for housing mechanical equipment; and similar uses.) - E. Manufactured Homes may have the front door facing the side yard if there are windows making up at least 30% of the street-facing wall.
+Off-street parking, drives, or other vehicle areas shall not be placed between buildings and streets where building placement complies with this standard except for single family dwellings, manufactured dwellings, and attached townhouses.

-Figure 2.1.180A - Typical Building Orientation - Multi-Family/Attached Housing
+Figure 2.1.170A - Typical Building Orientation - Multi-Family/Attached Housing